jaumeortola/languagetool-msword10-addin/README.md

 ### Installation
 * Download [LanguageTool](https://www.languagetool.org) (desktop version) and run it in [server mode](http://wiki.languagetool.org/http-server) (port by default: 8081).
 Alternatively, you can use some public LanguageTool API (for instance in languagetool.org or softcatala.org), but this is discouraged specially if you work with long documents.
 * Download [the latest version](https://github.com/jaumeortola/languagetool-msword10-addin/releases/latest) of the add-in, unzip and install.
+* In some cases you may need to reboot the computer.

 ### MS Word versions
-* The add-in has been tested only in Microsoft Word 2010.
+* The add-in has been tested in Microsoft Word 2007 and 2010.

 ### How it works
 * In MS Word, the LanguageTool group can be found under the "Add-ins" menu.
 There are just two buttons: Check (to start checking from the current paragraph) and Settings.